-Specsavers stores across Australia are committed to supporting the communities that support them.
+Specsavers stores are committed to supporting local communities

 In 2014 and again in 2015, Specsavers joined forces and with The Fred Hollows Foundation in a special project to help ‘Close the Gap’ on vision loss between Indigenous and non-Indigenous Australians.
 A limited edition frame was released and $25 from each sale was donated to The Foundation.

 Specsavers stores get behind hundreds of local charities in Australia.
 Read the stories of some of the major Specsavers Community Program fundraising projects below.

 More than $120,000 has been donated to Chris O’Brien Lifehouse, which has been used to perform surgeries on 30 different patients using a state of the art surgical robot.

 From June until end of August 2018, Specsavers stores in NSW will raise money for Taronga through the Specsavers Community Program, which will see the store donate a portion of all glasses sales to the organisation.